-To find out more about our Active Ostomates® chair yoga sessions and to register your interest in the DVD, email: info@ColostomyUK.org or call 0118 939 1537.
+To find out more about our Active Ostomates® chair yoga sessions, email: getinvolved@ColostomyUK.org or call 0118 939 1537.

 Cycling

 Riding a bike can be an excellent form of exercise for ostomates, as it does not put too much strain on your abdomen or involve heavy impact.
 Just like walking, cycling should be introduced gradually and then increased over time to higher levels of activity.